 There is a sign near Farnborough station which has always intrigued me this sign says Chapelle Impériale And I’ve always wondered about it so yesterday I found their website and we trotted along.
 The Imperial Chapel was built to house the body of Napoleon the third Emperor of France.

-Yeah you read that right: Napoleon III, Emperor of France is …..I would say ‘buried’ but he’s not buried …..he’s in a sarcophagus in Farnborough in Surrey in England.
+Yeah you read that right: Napoleon III, Emperor of France is …..I would say ‘buried’ but he’s not buried …..he’s in a sarcophagus in Farnborough in Hampshire in England.

 Practically, in our back garden!